Benefits of Writing a Legacy Love Letter to Heirs

 1. Personal information

-To start, list the nitty-gritty information they'll need to request or access documents and settle your estate: your date of birth, Social Security number, passport number, driver's license number, and any relevant employee identification number.
-Also make note of the location of your birth certificate and any marriage certificates, as well as your latest tax return.
-Be sure to include relevant login information that will make it easier to access your digital records, such as usernames and passwords to your computer, phone, email, bill-paying apps, and social media accounts.
+To start, ask yourself what information your loved ones would need if you weren't there to guide them and provide the information they'll need to access your personal estate documents: your date of birth, Social Security number, passport number, driver's license number, and any relevant employee identification number.
+Also include the location of your birth certificate, any marriage certificates, and your latest tax return.
+Be sure to include login information to access your digital records, such as usernames and passwords to your computer, phone, email, bill-paying apps, and social media accounts.

 2. Account information

-Next, make a complete list of your accounts, including bank accounts, safe deposit boxes, investment accounts, retirement accounts and pensions, insurance policies, real property, cryptocurrency, stock options, and veteran benefits.
+Next, make a list of your accounts, including bank accounts, safe deposit boxes, investment accounts, retirement accounts and pensions, insurance policies, real estate, cryptocurrency, stock options, and veteran benefits.
 You can capture most of these details using Schwab's Asset Inventory Worksheet, which can be a great addendum to your love letter.

 For accounts not listed on the worksheet, be sure to include: